 - Do you or any of your staff have clinical responsibilities that could preclude your research duties during a pandemic or other emergency situation?
-Patient care responsibilities typically take priority in a pandemic event.
+Patient care responsibilities typically take priority in a crisis event.

 - Have you documented a list of critical operations that must be completed on a daily or routine basis to maintain the integrity of your key research initiatives?
 This should not be a list of every activity in your lab, but rather a list of critical functions necessary to ensure continuity and security of key research initiatives.

-- Do you have a plan to communicate with postdocs and students?
+- Do you have a plan to communicate with postdoctoral scholars and students?
 Consider any functions they perform in your facility and develop a plan to communicate changes for their work within your unit.
 If communications involve students in the field, consider location and medium, as well as how potential changes and urgency levels may impact them.